bonitasoft/bonita-doc/md/project-documentation-generation.md

 ## Overview

-To collaborate efficiently with business users, Bonitasoft studio allows you to generate and export the documentation of your project.
+To collaborate efficiently with business users, Bonita studio allows you to generate and export the documentation of your project.

 The documentation generator will use mostly information stored in the objects of the studio such as the processes or tasks.